nus-cs2103/website-base/admin/tutorials.md

 **What happens during the tutorial**:

 * A tutorial group is handled by two tutors.
 Each tutor will work with two teams.
-* The tutor will direct students to share/discuss evidence of learning the weekly topics.
-* If some students have met with difficulties while learning a topic, the tutor can direct those students to get help from those who have learned the topic. **The number of topics that can be covered in the tutorial session depends on how well-prepared you are.**
+* The tutor will _facilitate_ tutorial activities, observe your progress, and give feedback.
+If you are facing difficulties with a weekly activity, the tutor can direct you to get help from another student in the tutorial.

-* The tutor will observe, and give feedback on how well you are learning required topics.
-* Please ==bring your laptop to tutorials.== Often, you will need it for tutorial tasks.
+* Please ==bring your laptop to tutorials.== You'll need it for tutorial tasks.

 <div class="indented-level2">
 {{ embed_topic("appendixC-faq.md#admin-faq-noLaptop", "Admin " + icon_embedding + " Appendix C(FAQ): What if I don't carry around a laptop?", "4") }}